Amber Jackson

-Amber Jackson (born June 27, 1984) is an African-American, former collegiate All-American and retired professional softball player and former college softball head coach.
+Amber Jackson (born June 27, 1984) is an American former collegiate All-American and retired professional softball player and former college softball head coach.
 She played for three years with the Bethune–Cookman Wildcats, from 2003 to 2005, before transferring to the Maryland Terrapins for the 2007 season.
 She is the season and career leader in numerous offense categories for both institutions, and is the Mid-Eastern Athletic Conference career leader in hits, triples and runs in three seasons.

 She played professional softball in the National Pro Fastpitch from 2007 to 2009 with the defunct Washington Glory, winning a title and being named Player of The Year in 2007, and the USSSA Pride.
 Jackson led the Delaware State Hornets for five years from 2015 to 2019 before pursuing teaching abroad.
 She is one of the elite NCAA Division I hitters to amass a career .400 average, 200 RBIs with at least 50 home runs and an .800 slugging percentage; she is also one of the elite players to steal 100 bases, score 200 runs with 300 hits and a .400 average, the only NCAA player to belong to both clubs.